ehasnain/ehasnain.github.io/about.md

 I'm Ehtesham Hasnain.
 I am a civil engineer, surveyor, geo-engineer and a developer.
 I am a student at the University of Stuttgart, Germany.

 I am very obsessed with programming, and I like learning new technologies.
-I love to explore the wonders and the possibilities of Machine Learning and Artificial Intelligence in solving real world problems.
+I love to explore the wonders and the possibilities of Machine Learning and Artificial Intelligence in solving the real world problems.
 You can find some of my works on [GitHub](https://github.com/ehasnain).

 {% comment %}
 ### Content is Imortant